List of chiropterans: Family Pteropodidae

 Members of the Pteropodidae family are called pteropodids, or colloquially fruit bats, flying foxes, or megabats.
 Most species primarily or exclusively eat fruit, though the species of the subfamily Macroglossusinae primarily eat pollen and nectar and many of the species of the subfamily Nyctimeninae sometimes eat insects.
-Pteropodidae comprises 193 extant species, divided into 46 genera.
+Pteropodidae comprises 198 extant species, divided into 46 genera.
 These genera are grouped into seven subfamilies: Eidolinae, Harpyionycterinae, Nyctimeninae, Pteropodinae, Rousettinae, and Macroglossusinae.
-Pteropodinae additionally contins six species which have been made extinct since 1500 CE.
+Pteropodinae additionally contains six species which have been made extinct since 1500 CE.